aws-neuron/aws-neuron-sdk/release-notes/README.md

 # Neuron Release Notes

 ## Jan 28, 2020 Release
-This release brings significant throughput improvements to running inference on a variaty of models; for example Resnet50 throughput is increased by 63% (measured 1800 img/sec on inf1.xlarge up from 1100/sec, and measured 2300/sec on inf1.2xlarge).
-BERTbase throughput has improved by 36% compared to the re:Invent launch (up to 26100seq/sec  from 19200seq/sec on inf1.24xlarge), and BERTlarge improved by 15% (230 seq/sec, compared to 200 runnning on inf1.2xlarge).
-In addition to the performance boost, this release includes various bug fixes as well as additions to the github with [new tech notes](../docs/technotes) diving deep on how Neuron performance features work and overall improved documentation following customer input.
+This release brings significant throughput improvements to running inference on a variety of models; for example Resnet50 throughput is increased by 63% (measured 1800 img/sec on inf1.xlarge up from 1100/sec, and measured 2300/sec on inf1.2xlarge).
+BERTbase throughput has improved by 36% compared to the re:Invent launch (up to 26100seq/sec  from 19200seq/sec on inf1.24xlarge), and BERTlarge improved by 15% (230 seq/sec, compared to 200 running on inf1.2xlarge).
+In addition to the performance boost, this release includes various bug fixes as well as additions to the GitHub with [new tech notes](../docs/technotes) diving deep on how Neuron performance features work and overall improved documentation following customer input.

 We continue to work on new features and improving performance further, to stay up to date follow this repository, and watch the [AWS Neuron developer forum](https://forums.aws.amazon.com/forum.jspa?forumID=355).